What Happened to Gene Therapy?

 Why a virus?
 Viruses are very basic biological machines, made up of a squiggle of DNA inside a protective shell.
 They're not even living organisms by most counts.
 Nonetheless, viruses possess a trait helpful to gene therapy: they hijack body cells to reproduce themselves.
 Some even insert their own DNA into your genome to become a part of you forever.

-For the purposes of gene therapy, the viral DNA is removed, rendering it (usually) harmless.
+For the purposes of gene therapy, the viral DNA is removed.
 The residual capsule, with its biological entry codes to your cells, acts as a transport vector for the healthy gene payload.